sciunto-org/python-bibtexparser/README.md

 Welcome to python-bibtexparser, a parser for `.bib` files with a long history and wide adaption.

 Bibtexparser is available in two versions: V1 and V2.
-For new projects, we recommend using v2 which provides an overall more robust and faster experience.
-Install it using pip:
+For new projects, we recommend using v2 which, in the long run, will provide an overall more robust and faster experience. **For now, however, note that v2 is an early beta, and does not contain all features of v1**.
+Install v2 using pip:

 ```bash
 pip install --no-cache-dir git+https://github.com/sciunto-org/python-bibtexparser@main